 Here is the reality; people in the online space have a short attention span.
 They will, therefore, not bother with a website that is not responsive.
 The other reality is that more and more people are turning to their smart devices, especially the mobile phone, to access the internet.

 You must, therefore, optimize for mobile.
-Try and ensure that what your visitors on your website see from their laptop is the same as what they see on their mobile devices.
+Thus, try and ensure that what your visitors on your website see from their laptop is the same as what they see on their mobile devices.
 If people have an easy experiencing on your website, they are more likely to come back; of course, you have to couple this with great content.

 - See What Else Is Out There